nanograv/PINT/docs/development-setup.rst

 This will build the distribution source and wheel packages and use ``twine`` to upload to PyPI.

+Doing this will also trigger conda-forge_ to create a new PR for this release.
+Once this passes tests, it will need to be merged.

+As a last step, go to the Releases_ tab on github and Draft a new release.

 .. _GitHub: https://github.com/nanograv/PINT
 .. _investigate: https://realpython.com/python-debugging-pdb/